vhuynen/Helium-Network-AWS-IoT-Core-Home-Assistant/README.md

 ### Flow

-To forward devices's messages to AWS ioT Core, I route the flow just after an JSON decoder function to the AWS Integration.
+To forward devices's messages to AWS IoT Core, I route the flow just after an JSON decoder function to the AWS Integration.
 The devices's data are always decoded Helium side into JSON format and sended as is to AWS IoT Core.
 Here is a sample of what you can receive from Helium : [data-from-helium-to-aws-iot-core.json](./src/data-from-helium-to-aws-iot-core.json).

 Right below, the basic flow used to forward messages to AWS IoT Core and other Integrations :